What is that weird rash on your baby’s chin? Are you wondering how it got there?

 There is no exact timeline for teething.
 It is important to remember teething specifically refers to the process of a tooth erupting from the gums and does not include the growth of the tooth after it has erupted.

-Over the course of two years, your baby will grow 20 baby teeth (source).
+Throughout two years, your baby will grow 20 baby teeth (source).
 Many teeth can erupt at once.
 Even though your child will still have teeth growing as they enter their toddler years, they will have learned to control their drooling reflexes and teething rash should be a thing of the past.

 When Teething Rash Leads to Infection